- 6 boneless chicken thighs

 Enjoy!
 And tell your sweetheart we said Happy Valentine’s Day!

-Have you tried this delicious olive oil?
+Have you tried this recipe?
 Let us know what you think by leaving a comment below…